 The kitchen electrical code is directed by building regulators and fire prevention professionals.

-1. When rebuilding or renovating a kitchen, make sure that there are two 20-amp 120-volt circuits that can be used for small appliances.
+- When rebuilding or renovating a kitchen, make sure that there are two 20-amp 120-volt circuits that can be used for small appliances.
 These receptacles should be placed on the top of the counters.
-Portable plug-in appliances can be attached in these circuits, and it can be very convenient, especially if someone is trying to use it frequently.
+Portable plug-in appliances can be attached to these circuits, and it can be very convenient, especially if someone is trying to use it frequently.

-4. The refrigerator and the microwave oven requires a 120-volt circuit that has an amperage rating of 15-amp.
+- The refrigerator and the microwave oven require a 120-volt circuit that has an amperage rating of 15-amp.

 If you have any questions, we want you to be safe, so reach out!